Maine Court Records

 - If the annual gross income of the paying parent is less than the federal poverty guideline

-- Cost of child’s health insurance
+- Cost of the child’s health insurance

 - The paying parent’s financial obligation and subsistence needs